 Visit on Sunday afternoon in the high season months (November-April) to visit Takua Pa Walking Street in the Old Town area.
 And make time too on any day of the week for a boat ride through ‘Little Amazon’ (see below).

 From November-February, sea turtles swim ashore on the quiet beaches of Phang Nga to lay their eggs.
 To learn more about these remarkable creatures and even have a chance to release a turtle to the sea, visit the Phang Nga Coastal Fisheries Research and Development Centre.

 If you’re interested in ethical elephant experiences, Phang Nga Elephant Park is a small, family-owned facility not far from Khao Lak and Phang Nga town.

 Travel north of Khao Lak to the town of Takua Pa where you can find the ‘Little Amazon’, a stretch of waterways and mangrove forests.
 This is a low-key, but enjoyable area to explore with the chance to see an array of birdlife in addition to the monkeys and snakes you can spot in the treetops.

 The nearest airport to Phang Nga is Phuket.
 Flying to Krabi is another option.
 Plans are in progress for an airport at Phang Nga province to ease pressure from Phuket and Krabi.
 The original opening date was scheduled for 2025, but that may now be delayed.

-Journey time by road from Phuket airport to Khao Lak is approximately one hour.
+Journey time by road from Phuket airport to Khao Lak is just over an hour.
 From Phuket bus station to Khao Lak is around 2 hours with a similar length of journey if travelling from Krabi.